will-206/mastech-puzzle/README.md

-# Rotate Tiles to solve the puzzle
+# Click to rotate tiles and solve the puzzle
 Built with React.js, CSS, and lots of SVG shenanigans

 See my resume [Here](https://williamhelton.dev)